Building Healthy Families When a Baby Is Blind or Has Low Vision

 Your Other Children

-If you have other children, the fact that their baby brother or sister is visually impaired may have a strong impact on them.
+If you have other children, the fact that their baby brother or sister is blind or low vision may have a strong impact on them.
 Depending on how old they are, their reactions will vary.
 As they get older, they’ll understand more, need more information, and may want to help their little brother or sister.
-At times, they may also be jealous of the extra time you spend with your visually impaired child.
+At times, they may also be jealous of the extra time you spend with your child who has blindness or low vision.
 They’re going to want—and deserve—your time and attention too.
-Realistically, your visually impaired child is going to require more of your time, attention, and energy, but you don’t want to lose sight of your other children’s needs.
+Realistically, your child is going to require more of your time, attention, and energy, but you don’t want to lose sight of your other children’s needs.

 Grief and Other Feelings